Cyfrin/Updraft/courses/gmx-perpetuals-trading/2-foundation/2-how-gmx-works/+page.md

-Okay, here is a thorough and detailed summary of the video "How GMX V2 protocol works":

-**Overall Summary**

-The video provides a high-level overview of the GMX V2 protocol's mechanics, focusing on the interactions between its three core participants: Traders, Liquidity Providers (LPs), and Keepers.
-It explains how liquidity is provided, how trades (swaps, longs, shorts) are initiated and executed, the role of fees (execution and funding fees), the function of Keepers in executing orders and updating oracle prices, and the basic flow of funds for profits and losses.
-The process for both LPs managing liquidity and Traders placing orders involves a two-step mechanism: creating an order and having a Keeper execute it, which requires paying an execution fee.

-**Key Concepts and Actors**

-1.  **GMX V2 Protocol:** The central system facilitating decentralized perpetual swaps and spot trading.
-2.  **Users/Actors:**
-    *   **Trader:** Interacts with the protocol to perform swaps or open leveraged long/short positions.
-Pays execution fees and potentially funding fees; receives profits or pays losses from collateral.
-    *   **Liquidity Provider (LP):** Provides the underlying tokens (assets like ETH, USDC depicted) that form the liquidity pool (GM pool).
-These tokens are used to facilitate swaps and pay out trader profits.
-LPs earn fees but are also exposed to potential losses if traders are highly profitable.
-They pay execution fees when depositing/withdrawing liquidity.
-    *   **Keeper:** Authorized accounts (bots or entities) responsible for executing the orders created by Traders and LPs.
-They trigger the final state change on the blockchain.
-Keepers also submit oracle price updates during execution and are compensated via execution fees.
-3.  **Orders:** User requests submitted to the protocol (e.g., deposit liquidity, withdraw liquidity, swap, open long, open short, close position).
-GMX V2 uses a two-step process:
-    *   **Create Order:** The user (Trader or LP) initiates the request and pays an execution fee.
-    *   **Execute Order:** A Keeper picks up the created order and executes it on the blockchain.
-4.  **Liquidity Tokens (Long & Short):** LPs deposit specific tokens designated for backing either long positions or short positions within the GM pool.
-This segregation is a key feature of V2.
-5.  **Execution Fee:** A fee paid by the user (Trader or LP) when creating an order.
-This fee compensates the Keeper for the gas cost and service of executing the order.
-Any *excess* amount paid over the actual cost is refunded to the user by the protocol after execution.
-6.  **Funding Fee:** Fees exchanged periodically between long and short position holders.
-The direction and magnitude depend on the skew (imbalance) between open long and short interest for an asset.
-The video mentions traders can *claim* funding fees depending on their position and market conditions but doesn't detail the calculation.
-7.  **Collateral:** Assets deposited by a Trader when opening a long or short position.
-This collateral is used to cover potential losses.
-8.  **Oracles:** External price feeds used by the GMX protocol to determine the current, accurate market price of assets.
-This is crucial for swaps, liquidations, and calculating profit/loss on perpetual positions.
-Keepers play a role in submitting these prices during order execution.

-**Protocol Flow and Interactions**

-1.  **Liquidity Provision:**
-    *   An LP decides to deposit tokens (e.g., ETH, USDC).
-    *   The LP creates an order to deposit these tokens, specifying them as liquidity for long/short positions, and pays an execution fee.
-    *   A Keeper executes this deposit order, adding the LP's tokens to the GMX liquidity pool.
-    *   The process is reversed for withdrawals (LP creates withdrawal order + pays fee, Keeper executes).

-2.  **Trading (Swap/Long/Short):**
-    *   A Trader decides to swap, go long, or go short.
-    *   The Trader creates the relevant order (swap, long, or short), deposits collateral (for long/short), and pays an execution fee.
-    *   A Keeper executes the order.
-        *   For **Swaps:** The protocol uses GM pool liquidity and oracle prices to exchange the trader's input token for the output token.
-        *   For **Long/Short:** The position is opened against the GM pool liquidity, using oracle prices.
-    *   **Profit/Loss:**
-        *   If a Trader's long/short position is profitable, the profit is paid out from the GM pool liquidity provided by LPs.
-        *   If a Trader's long/short position results in a loss, the loss amount is deducted from the Trader's deposited collateral and effectively stays within/returns to the GM pool.
-    *   **Funding Fees:** While a long/short position is open, funding fees are exchanged between longs and shorts based on market conditions (imbalance).
-Traders may pay or receive these fees.
-    *   **Closing Positions:** A similar create order (to close) + execute order process occurs.

-3.  **Keeper Role:**
-    *   Monitors for created orders from Traders and LPs.
-    *   Selects an order to execute.
-    *   Submits the transaction to the blockchain to execute the order logic (e.g., transfer tokens, update position state).
-    *   Simultaneously, the Keeper submits the relevant Oracle prices required for that execution.
-    *   Receives the execution fee paid by the user as compensation.
-    *   After execution, within the same transaction, the protocol updates/resets the necessary internal oracle price states based on the keeper's submission.

-**Code Blocks**

-*   **No specific code blocks (e.g., Solidity functions or snippets) are shown or discussed in the video.** The explanation relies entirely on diagrams, icons, and text labels.

-**Important Concepts & Relationships**

-*   **Interdependence:** Traders rely on LPs for liquidity to trade against.
-LPs rely on trading activity (and potentially trader losses) to generate fees/yield.
-Both rely on Keepers to finalize their actions on-chain.
-*   **Two-Step Execution:** The create order -> execute order mechanism separates user intent from on-chain execution, allowing Keepers to manage gas and timing.
-*   **Fee Structure:** Execution fees incentivize Keepers.
-Funding fees balance long/short open interest.
-Protocol fees (not detailed here, but implied) reward LPs.
-*   **Oracle Reliance:** Accurate and timely oracle prices provided during execution are critical for the protocol's integrity, especially for perpetuals.
-*   **Risk:** Traders risk their collateral.
-LPs risk their provided liquidity (impermanent loss, or loss due to profitable traders).

-**Links or Resources Mentioned**

-*   **None mentioned in the video.**

-**Notes or Tips Mentioned**

-*   The video explicitly states multiple times that it is a *quick overview* and does *not* go into the detailed mechanics of:
-    *   How long and short positions work exactly.
-    *   How profit and loss are calculated precisely.
-    *   How funding fees are calculated or the conditions under which they are paid/received.
-*   Keepers are explicitly called out as "authorized accounts of GMX."
-*   The refund mechanism for *excess* execution fees paid by users is highlighted for both LP and Trader interactions.
-*   The Keeper submits oracle prices *during* execution, and these prices are set/reset within the *same transaction* after the order logic is processed.

-**Questions or Answers Mentioned**

-*   **No explicit questions are posed or answered in the video.** The format is purely explanatory.

-**Examples or Use Cases Mentioned**

-*   **LP:** Depositing/Withdrawing ETH or USDC (represented by icons) as liquidity.
-*   **Trader:**
-    *   Swapping ETH for USDC (represented by icons).
-    *   Opening a long position.
-    *   Opening a short position.
-*   **Keeper:**
-    *   Executing deposit/withdrawal orders for LPs.
-    *   Executing swap/long/short orders for Traders.
-    *   Setting oracle prices during execution.

-This summary captures the essential information presented in the video regarding the high-level workings of the GMX V2 protocol and the interactions between its key participants.
+## Understanding the GMX V2 Protocol Mechanics

+GMX V2 is a decentralized protocol designed for perpetual swaps and spot trading on the blockchain.
+It facilitates interactions between three key groups of users: Traders, Liquidity Providers (LPs), and Keepers.
+This lesson provides a high-level overview of how these participants interact and how the core functions of the protocol operate.

+### Core Participants and Their Roles

+The GMX V2 ecosystem revolves around three essential actors:

+1.  **Traders:** These users interact with the protocol to perform token swaps or to open leveraged long and short positions (perpetual swaps).
+When initiating trades or managing positions, Traders pay execution fees.
+Depending on market conditions and the balance of open interest, they may also pay or receive funding fees.
+Profits are added to their account, while losses are deducted from their deposited collateral.
+2.  **Liquidity Providers (LPs):** LPs supply the foundational assets (like ETH or USDC) to the GMX liquidity pool, often referred to as the GM pool.
+This pool serves as the counterparty for trades and pays out profits to successful traders.
+In return for providing liquidity, LPs earn a share of the protocol's fees.
+However, they also bear the risk that highly profitable traders could deplete the portion of the pool they provide liquidity to.
+LPs pay execution fees when depositing or withdrawing their assets.
+A key feature of V2 is that LPs deposit specific tokens designated to back either long positions or short positions within the GM pool.
+3.  **Keepers:** These are authorized accounts, typically bots or automated systems, crucial for the protocol's operation.
+Keepers execute the orders created by Traders and LPs, triggering the final state changes on the blockchain.
+They are also responsible for submitting updated oracle price feeds during the execution process.
+Keepers are compensated for their services and gas costs through the execution fees paid by users.

+### The Two-Step Order Execution Process

+A fundamental aspect of GMX V2 is its two-step mechanism for processing user actions:

+1.  **Create Order:** Whether depositing liquidity, withdrawing it, swapping tokens, or opening/closing a position, the user (LP or Trader) first creates an order request.
+At this stage, they also pay an execution fee to cover the costs of the next step.
+2.  **Execute Order:** A Keeper monitors the protocol for newly created orders.
+It selects an order and submits the transaction to the blockchain to execute it.
+This finalizes the user's intended action (e.g., transferring tokens, updating a position).

+This separation allows for more efficient management of transaction timing and gas costs by the Keepers.

+### Liquidity Provision

+Liquidity is the backbone of the GMX V2 protocol.
+The process for LPs works as follows:

+1.  **Deposit Order:** An LP decides which tokens (e.g., ETH, USDC) to provide and whether they should back long or short positions within the GM pool.
+They create a deposit order, specifying these details, and pay an execution fee.
+2.  **Execution:** A Keeper picks up the deposit order and executes it, transferring the LP's tokens into the designated section of the GM pool.
+3.  **Withdrawal:** To withdraw liquidity, the LP follows the reverse process: create a withdrawal order, pay an execution fee, and wait for a Keeper to execute it.

+### Trading: Swaps, Longs, and Shorts

+Traders utilize the liquidity provided by LPs:

+1.  **Trade Order:** A Trader decides to swap tokens, open a long position, or open a short position.
+They create the corresponding order.
+For longs and shorts, they must also deposit collateral.
+An execution fee is paid.
+2.  **Execution:** A Keeper executes the order:
+    *   **Swaps:** The protocol uses the GM pool liquidity and current oracle prices to exchange the Trader's input token for the requested output token.
+    *   **Long/Short Positions:** The position is opened against the GM pool, marked at the current oracle price.
+The Trader's collateral is held by the protocol.
+3.  **Closing Positions:** Closing a position also follows the create order + execute order pattern.

+### Handling Profits and Losses

+The GM pool acts as the counterparty to traders:

+*   **Trader Profit:** If a Trader closes a long or short position with a profit, the profit amount is paid out from the GM pool liquidity supplied by the LPs.
+*   **Trader Loss:** If a Trader's position results in a loss, the loss amount is deducted from the Trader's deposited collateral.
+This deducted amount effectively remains within or is returned to the GM pool, benefiting the LPs.

+### Understanding Fees

+Two primary types of fees are central to the user experience:

+1.  **Execution Fee:** Paid by both Traders and LPs whenever they *create* an order.
+This fee compensates the Keeper who ultimately executes the order on the blockchain.
+The protocol is designed to refund any *excess* amount paid by the user if the actual execution cost incurred by the Keeper is lower than the fee initially paid.
+This refund happens automatically after execution.
+2.  **Funding Fee:** Relevant only for Traders holding open long or short positions.
+These fees are exchanged periodically between long and short position holders.
+The direction (longs pay shorts, or shorts pay longs) and amount depend on the skew, or imbalance, between the total open interest on the long side versus the short side for a specific asset.
+This mechanism incentivizes traders to take the less popular side, helping to balance open interest.
+The precise calculation details are beyond this overview.

+### The Role of Keepers and Oracles

+Keepers are more than just order executors; they play a vital role in maintaining price accuracy:

+*   **Order Execution:** Keepers monitor for pending orders and submit the execution transactions.
+*   **Oracle Price Submission:** Critically, when a Keeper executes an order, it *simultaneously* submits the relevant, up-to-date market prices from external Oracles for the assets involved.
+*   **Price Updates:** Within the *same transaction* that executes the user's order, the protocol uses the prices submitted by the Keeper to perform its calculations (e.g., determining swap output, marking position entry/exit price) and updates its internal state accordingly.

+Accurate and timely oracle prices, supplied by Keepers during execution, are essential for the integrity of swaps, perpetual positions, and potential liquidations.

+### Interdependencies and Risks

+The GMX V2 protocol creates a system of interdependence:

+*   Traders need LP liquidity.
+*   LPs rely on trading volume (generating fees) and potentially trader losses for yield.
+*   Both Traders and LPs depend on Keepers for transaction finalization.

+Participants face inherent risks:

+*   **Traders:** Risk losing their deposited collateral on unsuccessful trades.
+*   **LPs:** Risk their provided liquidity diminishing if traders are consistently profitable against the pool (sometimes related to impermanent loss concepts, though specific LP risk profiles in V2 depend on market movements and trader success).

+This overview covers the fundamental mechanics and interactions within the GMX V2 protocol, highlighting the roles of users, the flow of actions, and the importance of fees and oracles, without delving into the specific mathematical calculations for P&L or funding fees.